-- A. Report findings to designated senior management. - B. Devise and adopt a risk management plan. - C. Implement the risk management plan, monitor and track performance of risk mitigation efforts and report back to the designated senior management of the company and consider suspending or discontinuing engagement with a supplier after failed attempts at mitigation. - D. Undertake additional fact and risk assess-ments for risks requiring mitigation or after a change of circumstances. - E. Request and support implementation of workplace standards for mica mines or mica collection (including legal, economic, OHS, environmental and social criteria).

-OECD Step 3A - Report findings to designated senior management.
-The processor must ensure that all risks identified during Step 2 are reported to a senior manager with designated responsibility for due diligence.

-2. Have and implement a process to ensure that on an ongoing basis, an outline of information gathered and the actual and potential risks identified in the supply chain risk assessment are reported to senior management with designated responsibility for due diligence.

-OECD Step 3B - Devise and adopt a risk management plan.
+- A. Report findings to designated senior management. - B. Devise and adopt a risk management plan. - C. Implement the risk management plan, monitor and track performance of risk mitigation efforts and report back to the designated senior management of the company and consider suspending or discontinuing engagement with a supplier after failed attempts at mitigation. - D. Undertake additional fact and risk assess-ments for risks requiring mitigation or after a change of circumstances. - E. Request and support implementation of workplace standards for mica mines or mica collection (including legal, economic, OHS, environmental and social criteria). - OECD Step 3A Report findings to designated senior management.
+The processor must ensure that all risks identified during Step 2 are reported to a senior manager with designated responsibility for due diligence. - 5.3.1.
+A processor must have and implement a process to ensure that on an ongoing basis, an outline of information gathered and the actual and potential risks identified in the supply chain risk assessment are reported to senior management with designated responsibility for due diligence. - OECD Step 3B Devise and adopt a risk management plan.
 The processor must develop a plan to manage identified risks taking into account the options of continuing trade, suspending trade while managing risks, or disengaging from trade if risks are not manageable.
 The processor should determine a risk management strategy appropriate for their own circumstances by reviewing their supply chain policy.
 If the processor is not disengaging then it must constructively maintain a risk management plan explaining possible processor strategies in response to risks which include: engage with stakeholders to promote progressive improvement to eliminate negative impacts over a reasonable timescale.
 This must include consulting with affected suppliers, local authorities, civil society and third parties and providing them with assessments and plans for discussion.
 The processor must ensure that the plan for risk mitigation has actions from which the outcomes are measurable.

-A processor must have and implement a process to:

-- Continue trade throughout the course of measurable risk mitigation efforts; OR temporarily suspend trade while pursuing ongoing measurable mitigation efforts; AND/OR disengage with a supplier in cases where mitigation appears not feasible or unacceptable. - Review identified risks against the processor policy to determine the relevant risk management strategy and a relevant risk management plan. - When mitigating risks, include in the risk management plan a description of means to achieve progressive improvement within reasonable timescales. - In order to support progressive improvement, build and/or exercise influence or cooperation with the actors in the supply chain who can most effectively and most directly mitigate the risks. - Consult with suppliers and affected stakeholders to agree on the strategy for risk mitigation in the risk management plan including qualitative or quantitative measures of improvement. - Publish the supply chain risk assessment and risk management plan with due regard to business confidentiality and other competitive concerns (refer to Step 5).
+- 5.3.2.
+A processor must have and implement a process to: - 5.3.2.1.
+Continue trade throughout the course of measurable risk mitigation efforts; OR temporarily suspend trade while pursuing ongoing measurable mitigation efforts; AND/OR disengage with a supplier in cases where mitigation appears not feasible or unacceptable. - 5.3.2.2.
+Review identified risks against the processor policy to determine the relevant risk management strategy and a relevant risk management plan. - 5.3.2.3.
+When mitigating risks, include in the risk management plan a description of means to achieve progressive improvement within reasonable timescales. - 5.3.2.4.
+In order to support progressive improvement, build and/or exercise influence or cooperation with the actors in the supply chain who can most effectively and most directly mitigate the risks. - 5.3.2.5.
+Consult with suppliers and affected stakeholders to agree on the strategy for risk mitigation in the risk management plan including qualitative or quantitative measures of improvement. - 5.3.2.6.
+Publish the supply chain risk assessment and risk management plan with due regard to business confidentiality and other competitive concerns (refer to Step 5).